Lipstick: Lipstick trends

 In the 1970s, a number of cosmetic companies introduced lipsticks in more unusual colors such as iridescent light blue (Kanebo), frosted lime green (Conga Lime by Revlon), and silver sparkled navy blue (Metallic Grandma by Biba).
 M•A•C cosmetics continues to release limited edition and highly collectible lipsticks in a wide range of colors and finishes, including unusual hues of violets, blues, and greens.

 Black lipstick became popular in the late 1970s and into the 1990s.
-In the 1950s, black lipstick had been worn by actresses starring in horror films.
+In the 1950s, black lipstick was worn by actresses starring in horror films.
 It became popular again due in part to punk and goth subcultures.

 In the mid-1980s, so-called mood lipstick, akin to mood rings, was sold to adults by mainstream cosmetic companies.
-This type of lipstick changes colors after it is applied, based on changes in skin's pH that supposedly reflect the wearer's mood.
+This type of lipstick changes colors after it is applied, based on changes in the skin's pH that supposedly reflect the wearer's mood.
 Previously these had been available as little girls' play makeup.
 They had another resurgence in the very early 21st century, offered by inexpensive as well as more exclusive cosmetic lines, and color changing chemicals also appeared in lip gloss, such as Smashbox O-Gloss, and blush, such as Stila Custom Color Blush.

 In the 1990s, lipstick colors became semi-matte.
 Shades of brown were very popular.
-These shades were inspired by several shows, such as "Friends".
+These shades were inspired by several shows, such as Friends.
 In the late 1990s and into the 21st century, pearl shades became very popular.
-Lipsticks were no longer matte or semi-matte, but were shiny.
+Lipsticks were no longer matte or semi-matte but were shiny.

 In the 1990s, Laura Mercier ("M") and MAC Cosmetics ("Russian Red") created red lipsticks for Madonna.
 Author Poppy King believes that Madonna "ushered red lipstick back in as a symbol of strength" and of "glamorous rebellion".
 Upon its release the "Russian Red" became a bestseller, and still one of the best-selling lipsticks of MAC according to an article published in 2020 by Vogue Spain.
 In 2012, Make Up For Ever created the "Aqua Rouge/Iconic Red" (shade #8) for Madonna to wear on her the MDNA Tour, and celebrities like Taylor Swift used it according to fashion-targeted magazines such as Elle.